XsolloXD/Vertex/README.md

-# Vertex-Client.github.io
-Website for Vertex Client - Hacked Client for Minecraft (PE)
+Website for Vertex Client - Hacked Client for Minecraft